langdon/summit-2015-lab-15812/labs/chapter2.md

 ```
 docker logs bigapp
 ```
+# worth explaining why 1) you can use "bigapp" instead of container-id?
+2) it is "bigapp" and not "monolithic"?

-If you need to inspect more than just the stderr/stdout of the machine then you can enter into the namespaces of the container to insepct things closer.
-The easiest way to do this is to use `docker exec`
+If you need to inspect more than just the stderr/stdout of the machine then you can enter into the namespace of the container to insepct things more closely.
+The easiest way to do this is to use `docker exec`.
+Try it out:

 ```
 docker exec -it bigapp /bin/bash